brand icon Apr202026

 The PTA is usually a great resource for coordinating this if you’re not sure where to start.
 My teacher friend specifically called out coffee as one of her absolute favorites… so whoever takes Monday morning, you already know what to bring.

-This is actually what I’ll be doing for my son’s teachers!
-Find out what your teacher actually likes (her favorite snack or drink order), and stock her up.
-This is personal in a way a generic gift basket of chocolates isn’t.
-If you don’t want to do perishables, my friend mentioned a basket of her favorite things like pens, chocolates, a cute notepad, and things she actually uses as one of her most loved gifts.
+This is exactly what I’ll be doing for my son’s teachers!
+Find out what your teacher likes (her favorite snack or drink order) and stock her up.
+This is personal in a way a generic gift basket isn’t.
+If you don’t want to do perishables, my friend mentioned a basket of her favorite things like pens, chocolates, a cute notepad, and things she frequently uses as one of her most loved gifts.
 I have tons of cute ideas for teacher gift basket stuffers.
 Small, specific, thoughtful.
 That’s always a good option.

 If you want to go bigger as a class, coordinate a breakfast or lunch spread for the whole staff.
 Teachers spend so much of their day taking care of everyone else, so having a meal taken care of for them is a bigger deal than it sounds.
 Even a simple bagel and coffee setup in the break room goes a long way.
 Decorate the classroom doors and get the kids involved to make it feel special.